From the Editor

 We have succeeded again in having activities more or less every month, and in working together where possible with other local groups caring for our environment.
 I get newsletters from Trust for Nature, Project Platypus ( my local Landcare Group) and the Victorian National Parks Association (VNPA), and it is good to see how much other groups are doing to preserve biodiversity in our region.
 Private owners of land can often work quickly and effectively to achieve outcomes that Park managers must envy.

 FOGGS are members of the Victorian National Parks Association and as such the committee gets a copy of the quarterly magazine covering the whole state.
 There are often articles on subjects that have relevance to us here, such as deer, cats, landscape changes.
-I would strongly recommend that you consider joining the VNPA as individuals, not just for the excellent magazine but also to support our parks.
-We also receive a quarterly “FriendsNet” which also has so many good articles.
-I had intended to include a summary of an article from the May issue on animal extinctions but space has run out If you would like to receive it, please let me know.
+I would strongly recommend that you consider joining the VNPA as individuals, not just for the excellent magazine but also to support our parks. … Read the rest

 Outstanding native mammal research in the Grampians wins award